swiftcoder2020/bsl-fingerspelling-js-game/README.md

 ## Structure

-The structure into the website project I feel will greatly benefit the new/returning users by constructing various basic webpages, again to break up the content appropriately with the sole major developmental focus being on the webpage that provides an interactive game utilising the language of JavaScript.
+The structure into the website project I feel will greatly benefit the new/returning users by constructing in this instance various sections within a webpage, again to break up the content appropriately with the sole major developmental focus being on the section that provides an interactive game utilising the programming language of JavaScript.
 Again, this website has been identified to be of a simple and linear structure, enough to create a functional yet resourceful method of learning a new skill.

 ### Interaction Design (IXD)

 It was immediately yet concretely identified when approaching this project with some guidance that I had to consider the principle of keeping this concept as simple and effective as possible given that the world of JavaScript was an unfamiliar territory to me thus this had been a steep learning curve journey.

 <!-- Testing - this will be more complex according to Igor as functionality will require testing as well